 Top 10 Things to do in Sydney

 What sort of things can you do on the Sydney Harbour Bridge other than just cross over it?
 You can climb it, there’s the Harbour Bridge Pylon Lookout and the Sydney Harbour Bridge Climb (see below).
 That’s surely it right?
-Well no – you can go under it – a ferry to Darling Harbour will do that quite nicely, and then there’s flying over it, which is pretty good too.
-On special occasions you can run or walk down the middle of it and, for a couple of years, you could even have your breakfast on it (bring back Breakfast on the Bridge!).
+Well no, you can go under it, a ferry to Darling Harbour (ranked 3) will do that quite nicely and then there’s flying over it, which is pretty good too.
+On special occasions you can run or walk down the middle of it.

 Sydney Harbour Bridge Climb

 The Harbour Bridge Climb is easier than it first appears as the gradient leading to the top of the bridge is not that steep.
-Negatives are the cost, the long period of preparation and ‘training’ before you go up, no cameras (they will sell you photos) and it can also get a little sweaty in their ‘fashion’ gray suits.
+Negatives are the cost, the long period of preparation and ‘training’ before you go up, no cameras (they will sell you photos) and it can also get a little sweaty in their ‘fashionable’ grey suits.

 Worth it? – Absolutely!

-It is an experience and a half – a must do, particularly if you like being chained to something.
+The Bridge Climb is an experience and a half, a must do, particularly if you like being chained to something.

 The Climb Must Go On

-Tips, if you can, avoid climbing the Harbour Bridge in the middle of the day.
+If you can, avoid climbing the Harbour Bridge in the middle of the day.
 You are more likely to enjoy yourself if you are feeling cool and relaxed.
-Climb the Harbour Bridge alongside someone you like (or like the look of) – as once you start that’s it for the duration – no trading places.
+Climb the Harbour Bridge alongside someone you like (or like the look of).
+Once you start that’s it for the duration.
+No trading places.
 Having sheltered on the Sydney Harbour Bridge whilst we waited for a storm to pass, I can testify that the weather has to be pretty bad for the Bridge Climb to be cancelled.